What Is Laryngitis?

 Often, especially if caused by a cold or allergies, laryngitis resolves itself through home remedies.
 Common among these lost voice remedies are resting your voice, staying hydrated, and using a humidifier to add moisture to the air.
 Lifestyle changes are often helpful as well, such as avoiding spicy foods, alcohol, and cigarettes.

 Sometimes, however, a visit to a physician is necessary.
 If laryngitis lasts longer than three weeks or affects your ability to swallow or breathe, schedule an appointment with an ENT doctor.
 You’ll most likely receive a laryngoscopy, which is performed one of two ways.
 One uses a light and a series of mirrors, the other second type involves inserting a thin, flexible tube with a light and a camera on the end (an endoscope) in your nose or mouth.
 Laryngoscopy allows your ENT doctor to inspect your larynx and vocal cords.
 If treatment is required, it could include drugs, surgery, or voice therapy.
+If surgery is recommended, we will be working closely with Dr. Keith Jorgenson and other area specialists.

 Call ENT Physicians and Surgeons at (603) 669-0831 for more information or to schedule an appointment.